Search This Blog

 Initial Reports

 It was quite speedy how the focus turned to Lucy Letby.
-However, the young nurse was present during infant deaths.
+However, people were saying the young nurse was present during those infant deaths.
 I was convinced, most of us were!
 The reports said she was directly in the locations where the tragedies took place.
 Our news is really trusted by everyone I know, it must be right?
 Right?

 Public Reaction Where I Was Living Was Strong!

-The country allowed that Angel of Death archetype to take shape, we stoked our own fires; did any of your circles go on about bringing back the death sentence?
+The country allowed that Angel of Death archetype to take shape, she became the dark shadow of that poor hospital ward.
+We stoked our own fires; did any of your circles go on about bringing back the death sentence?
 Mine certainly did.
-Western social media ascribed a 'psycho vibe' to her, which contributed to the presumption of guilt despite her incomplete investigation!
-It was a bad climate for any investigative process, let alone trial proceedings and all that legal drudgery!
+Western social media paint her with a 'psycho vibe'?
+All of it contributed to the presumption of guilt despite her incomplete investigation!
+Such a bad climate for any investigative process, let alone trial proceedings and all the legal drudgery!

 Looking Back At The Evidence: